See my book for an updated version of this recipe.

 9. End the bulk fermentation after 4 or 5 hours.
 My dough begins to break down around 5 hours so I rarely go past 4 1/2 hours.
 Your bulk fermentation may require more or less time, depending on your kitchen environment.

-10. Liberally flour a wooden cutting board or your counter top.
+10. Generously flour a wooden cutting board or your counter top.

 11. Dump dough onto work surface and halve into 2 blobs.